michaelmusty/.dotfiles/README.markdown

 `bash/bashrc.d`:

 *   `bd()` changes into a named ancestor of the current directory.
-*   `cd()` wraps the `cd` builtin to allow for a second parameter for string substitution, emulating a Zsh function I like.
 *   `fnl()` runs a command and saves its output and error into temporary files, defining variables with the filenames in them.
 *   `grep()` tries to apply color and other options good for interactive use,